top of page

 2.

 Create shades by illuminating plants and large pieces of furniture from the ground or unusual angles.
-It is a form to distribute the light differently and define the silhouette of shadows, giving life to inanimate objects.
-The multiple shades happen similarly in the natural world, like shadows by the moonlight; therefore, the effect can bring back the sense of comfort.
-The toy industry has been using the same shadow technique in baby light projectors, gadgets that calm babies in the bedtime.
+It is a form that distributes the light differently and defines the silhouette of shadows, giving life to inanimate objects.
+The multiple shades happen similarly in the natural world, like shadows by the moonlight; the effect can bring back a sense of comfort.
+The toy industry has been using the same shadow technique in baby light projectors, gadgets that calm babies at bedtime.

 Wendy had to sew Peter Pan's shadow back on.